Jonathan2251/lbd/_sources/gpu.rst.txt

 the GPU (once per vertex)!
 We can also expect all 6 instances of the shader to be executed in parallel, since a GPU have so many cores.

 3D Rendering
 ~~~~~~~~~~~~

-Based on the previous section of 3D modeling, the 3D modeling tool will generate
+Based on the previous section of 3D modeling, the 3D modeling tool will
-3D vertex model and OpenGL code, then programmers may hand-change OpenGL code and
+generate a 3D vertex model and OpenGL code.
+Then, programmers may manually
-add or modify shaders.
-The 3D animation will trigger the 3D rendering for each
+modify the OpenGL code and add or update shaders.
+The 3D animation will
-2D image drawing.
+trigger the 3D rendering process for each 2D image drawing.

-3D rendering is the process of converting 3D models into 2D images on a computer
+3D rendering is the process of converting 3D models into 2D images on a
-[#3drendering_wiki]_.
+computer [#3drendering_wiki]_.

-The steps as the following :numref:`short_rendering_pipeline`.
+The steps are shown in :numref:`short_rendering_pipeline`.

 .. _short_rendering_pipeline:
 .. figure:: ../Fig/gpu/short-rendering-pipeline.png